Coronavirus outbreak: How worried should we be?

 As the death toll from the new coronavirus climbs, questions remain about how it spread to humans and how much of a threat it poses across the world.

-Cases have been confirmed in the US, Japan, South Korea and Thailand, while there are understood to be at least five suspected cases being tested in the UK.
+Cases have been confirmed in China, the US, Japan, South Korea, Thailand, Singapore, Macao, Taiwan and Vietnam, while there are understood to be at least 14 suspected cases being tested in the UK.

-Now, fears are growing that the increased travel expected over the upcoming Lunar New Year period could aid the spread.
+Fears are growing that increased travel expected over the Lunar New Year period next weekend could aid the spread.

 But just how worried should we be in the UK?